Float shape

 Consider digital literacy, such as residential aged care software, and provide supplemental assistance as needed.

-These improved aged care training and recruitment methods can impact how care is provided and when it is available because of their skills and competencies.
+These improved aged care training and recruitment methods can impact how care is provided and when it is available because of greater skills and competencies.

 Providing Variety in the Place of Work

-Aged care is not a cut-and-dry approach, with professionals providing a variety of care types such as:
+Aged care doesn’t require a cut-and-dried approach, with professionals providing a variety of care types such as:

 • Residential care